toddpocuca/disize/README.md

 ## With [`rv`](https://a2-ai.github.io/rv-docs/)

-Add the following entry to your `rproject.toml` file (if not already present):
+Add the following entry to your `rproject.toml` file:
 ```
 dependencies = [
     # ...